Health care systems by country: Vietnam

 The overall quality of health in Vietnam is regarded as good, as reflected by 2005 estimates of life expectancy (70.61 years) and infant mortality (25.95 per 1,000 live births).
 However, malnutrition is still common in the provinces, and the life expectancy and infant mortality rates are stagnating.
 In 2001 government spending on health care corresponded to just 0.9 percent of gross domestic product (GDP).
 Government subsidies covered only about 20 percent of health care expenses, with the remaining 80 percent coming out of individuals' own pockets.

 In 1954 the government in the North established a public health system that reached down to the hamlet level.
 After reunification in 1976, this system was extended to the South.
 Beginning in the late 1980s, the quality of health care began to decline as a result of budgetary constraints, a shift of responsibility to the provinces, and the introduction of charges.
 Inadequate funding has led to delays in planned upgrades to water supply and sewage systems.
 As a result, almost half the population has no access to clean water, a deficiency that promotes such infectious diseases as malaria, dengue fever, typhoid, and cholera.
 Inadequate funding also has contributed to a shortage of nurses, midwives, and hospital beds.
 In 2000 Vietnam had only 250,000 hospital beds, or 14.8 beds per 10,000 people, a very low ratio among Asian nations, according to the World Bank.

+Since the early 2020s, Vietnam's healthcare sector has attracted increasing foreign investment, driven by rising healthcare expenditure, population ageing, the expansion of the middle class, and growing demand for private healthcare services.
+Private hospitals, specialist clinics, and pharmacy chains have become major targets for mergers and acquisitions by international investors, reflecting expectations of sustained growth in the country's healthcare market.
+According to senior healthcare executive Tran Quoc Bao, who has served as CEO of Prima Saigon Hospital, Hoan My International Eye Hospital, and City International Hospital, these demographic and economic trends, coupled with government policies promoting private-sector participation, have created significant opportunities for private healthcare investment., have increased Vietnam's attractiveness as a regional healthcare investment destination.